zolodev/nix/doc/manual/src/command-ref/nix-copy-closure.md

     Enable compression of the SSH connection.

   - `--include-outputs`\
-    Also copy the outputs of [store derivation]s included in the closure.
+    Also copy the outputs of [derivation]s included in the closure.

-    [store derivation]: ../glossary.md#gloss-store-derivation
+    [derivation]: ../glossary.md#gloss-derivation

   - `--use-substitutes` / `-s`\
     Attempt to download missing paths on the target machine using Nix’s